 A24.
 I am a Singaporean studying in an overseas university, can i apply?

 Our summer programme is open to international undergraduate students.
 One of the objectives is for our summer students to experience Singapore's culture and education while participating the GEM Trailblazer summer.
+Singapore citizens/Permanent Residents may not apply.

 B. Course details

 B1.
-What is the class size?
+What is the typical class size of a summer course?

 B2.
-Where can I get my timetable?
+Where can I get my course timetable?

 B3.
 What if I miss a class?